 Simply use DNA testing kit results from providers like AncestryDNA or 23andMe, upload your raw DNA file, and the experts at Genomelink will reveal your full genetic profile.
 With genetic DNA testing analysis, you can see how well you fit the figural definition and better understand your figural originality.

 Are you interested in learning more about your genetic tendency for figural originality?
-You can login to your Genomelink dashboard to see this new genetic trait.
+Access your personal Genomelink dashboard to uncover your full genetic potential!